johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-eslint-your-csharp-in-vs-code-with-roslyn-analyzers/index.md

 Time Elapsed 00:00:04.22
 ```

 Yes!
-Our style messages are now failing the built.
+Our style diagnostics are now failing the build.
 This is terrific!

 ## Opt out of rules